oVirt/ovirt-site/source/feature/network/hostnetworkingapi.html.md

        /api/hosts/{host:id}/networkattachments

 *   Supported actions:
-    1.  **GET** returns a list of networks configured on the host
+    1.  **GET** returns a list of networks attachments configured on the host
     2.  **POST** provision a network on the host

 Where the networkattachment element will omit the host_nic element from the request.
+If provided, must be in sync with one provided on URL path

 #### Host Network attachment resource